Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

-People’s Square Metro station is HUGE – it has 20 different exits!
+You’ll need to get to People’s Square Metro station, but be warned, it is HUGE.
+In fact, the station has 20 different exits!
 Each of the exits are numbered, and the closest exit to Shanghai Museum is Exit 1.

 Shanghai museum is free to visit and is located on the southern side of the park.
 This large museum contains over 140,000 individual paintings, sculptures and relics.
 You’ll want to arrive here as early as possible (opens at 9am; closed on Mondays) to avoid having to spend time queueing.
 However, the museum is currently only accepting reservations made online in advance with a maximum of 6000 people per day.

-Although you could spend all day in Shanghai Museum, I’d recommend limiting yourself to 1 to 1.5 hours.
-This way you’ll still have time to see a lot more of Shanghai in one day without rushing.
+Although you could spend all day in Shanghai Museum, I’d recommend limiting your stay to 1 to 1.5 hours.
+This way you’ll still have time to see a lot more of the city without rushing.
 Once you’re out of the museum, spend a little time walking the shaded pathways of People’s Park.

 In People’s Park, you’ll see many people chatting on benches and practising Tai Chi in the park.
 While a large, metropolitan city like Shanghai can seem quite westernised, a short walk in People’s Square will bring you up and close to the lives of many Chinese people who spend their time relaxing here.